ssbc/bendy-butt-spec/README.md

 (sodium.crypto_auth) and sodium.crypto_sign_detached as in the classic SSB format.

-Uses ed25519 for keys and SHA256 for hashing, see [SSB binary field encodings].
+Uses ed25519 for keys and SHA256 for hashing, see [SSB-BFE].

 ## Validation